YodaBotOS/spotify-genre-sorter/README.md

 All credits go to him for making this amazing repo possible.

+# Deploying Serverless (AWS Lambda):
+You can use [@proguy914629bot/smg-serverless-lambda](https://github.com/proguy914629bot/smg-serverless-lambda).
+This repo is optimized specifically for serverless genre classification.

+*Note: The Spotify Computing is still hosted locally, but the AI (PyTorch) to classify genres is hosted on the AWS Lambda Function.

 # A live demo:
 A live demo of this project is available [here](https://playlist.proguy914629.link/grouped).
 The original version of that playlist is [proguy's playlist](https://playlist.proguy914629.link/all).